 "2016-2017.
 As of 1st April 2016, the Living Wage increased to the recommended figure of the

 Living Wage Foundation, following which there will be an increase of 1% on all spinal column points."

 source: Unison Scotland

 This means if you are following this scale you add on 1.5% for 2015 with the lowest pay at £7.97 ph.
 From April 2016 there is 1% agreed by Unison so this would make the lowest rate £8.33.
 The 2014 payscales are still available here to help you work out pay increases on the points on the scale, as we have done (loosely) in the recommendations table.

-Any updates from April 2017 will be appear here.
+Any updates for 2018 will be appear here.